ashishkumar-ds/data-science-projects/dunnhumby-retail-performance-analysis/notebooks/README.md

 | Lost      | 18.8%       | 2%        | $75          | 0%                     |

 **Key Insight:**
-Best Customers (20.2% of base) drive 41% of revenue and 38% of redemptions,the highest-value segment for retention and targeting.
+Best Customers (20.2% of base) drive 41% of revenue and 38% of redemptions, the highest-value segment for retention and targeting.

 ---